othmane-ba/HTML-Mobile-App/README.md

-## HTML Mobile A
+## HTML Mobile App

-This app was created using [`@capacitor/create-app`](https://github.com/ionic-team/create-capacitor-app), It's not just a raw html because it's impossible "yet" but it does the work
+This app was created using [`@capacitor/create-app`](https://github.com/ionic-team/create-capacitor-app), It's not just a raw html project because it's impossible "yet" but it does the work

 Using vite to run the server and capacitor contain the code so that it works on mobile phones